Permafrost/Tundra/readme.md

 // input stream) into an IData document tundra.content:parse($content, $encoding, $schema);

-// one-to-many conversion of XML or flat file content to another format.
-Calls the given
+// one-to-many conversion of XML or flat file content to another format; calls the given
 // splitting service, passing the parsed content as an input, and emitting the split
 // list of contents as output; the splitting service must accept a single IData document,
 // and return an IData document list tundra.content:split($content, $service, $pipeline, $encoding.input, $encoding.output, $schema.input, $schema.output, $content.input, $content.output, $mode.output);

-// converts XML or flat file content to another format by calling the given
+// one-to-one conversion of XML or flat file content to another format; calls the given
-// translation service and passing the parsed content as an input, and emitting
+// translation service, passing the parsed content as an input, and emitting
+// the translated content as output; the translation service must accept a single IData
-// the translated content as output tundra.content:translate($content, $service, $encoding.input, $encoding.output, $schema.input, $schema.output, $content.input, $content.output, $mode.output);
+// document and return a single IData document tundra.content:translate($content, $service, $encoding.input, $encoding.output, $schema.input, $schema.output, $content.input, $content.output, $mode.output);
 ```